 During my stay in Alabama, I had the pleasure of picking some blueberries at the nearby berry farm with some friends.

-Blueberries are not rich in vitamins, they also contain minerals, fiber, and lots of phytonutrients that can help promote cardiovascular health, eye health, anti-cancer, and many other benefits.
+Blueberries are not only rich in vitamins, they also contain minerals, fiber, and lots of phytonutrients that can help promote cardiovascular health, eye health, anti-cancer, and many other benefits.

 I love to eat, especially healthy, delicious stuff.